Suicide

 • 80% who complete suicide had a previous attempt.

-• 90% who complete suicide meet Diagnostic and Statistical Manual of Mental Disorders criteria for major depression, bipolar disorder, anorexia, panic, and personality disorders.
+• 90% who complete suicide meet Diagnostic and Statistical Manual, 5th edition criteria for major depression, bipolar, anorexia, panic, and personality disorders.
 Schizophrenia or acute onset of psychosis are also risk factors due to command hallucinations and hopelessness that can accompany these states.
 Delusional disorders—specifically persecutory and somatic delusions—are associated with increased depression accompanying those symptoms (1).

 • Substance use and withdrawal